TCCofWANG/Deep-Learning-based-Time-Series-Forecasting/README.md

 # Data Preparation<a href='#all_catelogue'>[Back to Top]</a>

 We follow the same setting as previous work.
 The datasets for all the six benchmarks can be obtained from [[Autoformer](https://github.com/thuml/Autoformer)].
-The datasets are placed in the 'all_six_datasets' folder of our project.
+The datasets are placed in the `datasets` folder of our project.
 The tree structure of the files are as follows:

 ```
-Dateformer\datasets
+\datasets
 ├─electricity
 │
 ├─ETT-small